ksandermann/formkube/README.md

     bash ./scripts/apply.sh
     ```

-1. For the AKS provider, un the following in the repo's root dir:
+1. For the AKS provider, run the following in the repo's root dir:
     ```bash
     export FORMKUBE_PROVIDER=aks
     export FORMKUBE_CLUSTER=mycluster.mydomain.com #has to be the name of the folder with your configuration inside the clusters dir